Yanis42/Sandy/README.md

 # Project Sandy
 Multi-Platform [AutoSplit](https://github.com/Toufool/Auto-Split) Images Renamer.

-This program requires PyQt6, optional: install QDarkTheme to use a dark theme.
+This program requires a LiveSplit split file (*.lss) and PyQt6, optional: QDarkTheme to use a dark theme.

 Tested under Python 3.10 but should work on any version that supports PyQt6.